krzemienski/awesome-from-stars/README.md

 * [narenmanoharan/gpt-code-assistant](https://github.com/narenmanoharan/gpt-code-assistant): gpt-code-assistant is an open-source coding assistant leveraging language models to search, retrieve, explore and understand any codebase.
 * [ricklamers/gpt-code-ui](https://github.com/ricklamers/gpt-code-ui): An open source implementation of OpenAI's ChatGPT Code interpreter
 * [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler): Crawl a site to generate knowledge files to create your own custom GPT from a URL
-* [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer): Platform to experiment with the AI Software Engineer.
-Terminal based.
-NOTE: Very different from https://gptengineer.app
+* [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer): CLI platform to experiment with codegen.
+Precursor to: https://lovable.dev
 * [langfordw/GPT-ffmpeg](https://github.com/langfordw/GPT-ffmpeg): None
 * [joshpxyne/gpt-migrate](https://github.com/joshpxyne/gpt-migrate): Easily migrate your codebase from one framework or language to another.
 * [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox): An implementation of model parallel autoregressive transformers on GPUs, based on the Megatron and DeepSpeed libraries